franklingu/franklingu.github.io/_posts/2014-03-03-career-talk-summary.markdown

 ---
-layout: blogbase
+layout: blog_base
-title: Career talk summary
+title: Career talk summary(Teo from Symantech)
 category: development
 tag: career, talk
+meta_desc: summary of a career talk by Teo from Symantech
 ---
 This is a summarization of a career talk conducted by Teo from Symantech about preparing for coding/programming interviews.